Tasmanian A-League bid: Club culture

 It has been decided that Tasmania United FC will be a club with a nickname that represents all Tasmanians.
 Many oppose using the name 'Tigers' as the state cricket team already has this nickname.
 For similar reasons the name 'Tassie Devils' may also be excluded as the former Tasmanian VFL side used this name and there is the expectation that it will be the name of a future Tasmanian-based AFL side.

 The Taskforce has obtained supporter opinion of the names Wolves, Apples, Lions, Convicts, Pirates and Islanders and several others through the use of website polling.
 Another suggestion was The Wanderers due to the famous overland walking track, however this title is now taken.
-No firm decisions have been made although Wolves remains a highly popular choice making use of the thylacines name 'native marsupial wolf'.
+No firm decisions have been made although Wolves remains a highly popular choice making use of the thylacines name 'native marsupial wolf', although that name in football is already associated with the Wollongong Wolves, another team who may eventually enter the A-League.

 Potential home ground

 Despite a growing national interest supporters of a Tasmanian A-League club are still divided over the location of home games with both the north and south ends of the state supporting home games being played in their own region.
 The two supporter groups are focused on either Hobart or Launceston.
-Both cities contain sporting venues; Bellerive Oval in Hobart and Aurora Stadium in Launceston, but both are oval designs and would be far from ideal.
+Both cities contain sporting venues; Bellerive Oval in Hobart and York Park in Launceston, but both are oval designs and would be far from ideal.
 In spite of these concerns the Tasmanian A-league Taskforce have in consultation with the FFA implemented a policy directed towards delivering one A-League Club for all Tasmanians playing home games in both the north and south of the state.
 This has resulted in considerable frustration for some football fans in both the north and south of the state who believe that football should be solely located in their region only.

 Given that the future establishment of a 20/20 League in Australia may prevent the use of Bellerive stadium for A-League matches, other facilities have been suggested including the redevelopment of King George V Oval, North Hobart Oval, Wentworth Park or Rugby Park, along with the possible complete development of an entirely new sporting precinct somewhere in the Greater Hobart region.
 These possibilities are all reliant upon potential investment from third parties.

 Many potential supporters of A-League in Tasmania have encouraged the redevelopment of North Hobart Oval as Tasmania's premier association rules and rugby field in Tasmania.

 Other grounds that may be suitable for friendly matches include both the Devonport Oval and West Park in Burnie, as a Tasmanian A-league side will no doubt want a presence on the North West Coast of the state, if only in friendly matches.